 Romania is a growingly popular European destination for Americans that are relocating to Europe.
-There are many reasons why the country is attractive to US based companies.
-While many companies have an established presence in Western Europe, Bucharest is a good location for those seeking an Eastern European office as well.
+There are many reasons why the country is attractive to US-based companies.
+While many companies have an established presence in Western Europe, Bucharest is a good location for those seeking an Eastern European office.
 Romanian, the official language of the country, is a Romance language and easily learned by those who speak Spanish or Italian.
 English is universally taught in schools and is widely understood in the business world.
 Romania is an EU member, and as a member of the customs union, managing business throughout Europe will be easy.

 SDC International Shipping is an expert at household relocation and will get your household to your new home in Romania intact.
-When you are considering international household moving to Romania, you need to decide what you will leave in the USA and what is going with you to Romania.
+When considering an international household moving to Romania, you need to decide what you will leave in the USA and what is going with you to Romania.
 Housing in Romania is relatively affordable compared to American homes of the same size.
-If you are moving to a city center, like most cities apartments are smaller.
-Outside of big cities expect to be able to afford something comfortable.
+If you are moving to a city center, like most cities, apartments are smaller.
+Outside of big cities, expect to be able to afford something comfortable.
 We assume that you have already visited the area you are moving to, if not, you should.

 Other important furniture for you to bring along includes your dining room furniture and sofas.
 You will not find the same quality in Romania as you will in the USA, and it will be hard to replace what you are accustomed to.
 Our movers will carefully dismantle your dining room furniture.
-Leaves will be folded in, and wrapped to ensure that they don’t move during transit.
-This both saves you cargo room and protects your furniture.
-If you are sending a buffet, it needs to be emptied and we can pack the contents into moving boxes for you.
-However, so as not to waste the room you can put some light, bulky items like blankets or balls in them.
+Leaves will be folded in and wrapped to ensure that they don’t move during transit.
+This saves you cargo room and protects your furniture.
+If you are sending a buffet, it needs to be emptied, and we can pack the contents into moving boxes for you.
+However, to not waste the room, you can put some light, bulky items like blankets or balls in them.

 International Car Shipping to Romania